A Gamefied Synthetic Environment for Evaluation of Counter-Disinformation Solutions

 Several parameters govern the transition of agents from one state to another.
 Infected agents spread disinformation to connected uninfected agents with a specified probability β.
 Infected agents also engage in fact checking with a specified frequency τ.
 When fact checking occurs, agents potentially recover (with a specified probability γ) with some failing to develop ongoing resistance to future infection by disinformation (returning to susceptible) and some developing resistance to future infection (with probability ρ.)
 Unlike most SIR models of disease, in the disinformation model, we also allow for the possibility that resistant agents connected with others infected with disinformation will push back, triggering additional fact checking.
 With a specified probability (ψ) a resistant agent may trigger fact checking among infected network connections and thereby potentially induce recovery to a susceptible state or the development of resistance.

-In every step of the simulation (represented by a tick), each infected agent, marked by a red node, attempts to infect all of its connections with the disinformation.
-As a consequence, susceptible connections, marked with green nodes, may or may not get infected.
-The probability of infection is determined by β the disinformation-spread-chance setting.
+setting.
 This characteristic represents the real-world equivalent of falling prey to a misleading headline, or to propaganda designed to elicit an emotional response favoring the actor spreading the false information.
 People that are resistant, marked with gray nodes, do not get infected.
 This represents the real-world equivalent of highly-aware people who have fact-checked and/or critically analyzed the disinformation and are no longer susceptible to it.

 As opposed to this, infected people, marked with red nodes, are not always aware that they have been 'infected' by false information.
-In this model, every person has the potential to conduct a fact-check with a probability, which is controlled by τ, the fact-check-frequency setting.
-This represents the real-world event of a learning process in which an individual is being told by a person or an outlet they trust, in verbal or written form, that a particular piece of information is false.
+In this model, every person has the potential to conduct a fact-check with a probability, which is controlled by τ, the fact-check-frequency

-If an agent successfully discovers through a fact check that they have indeed been 'infected', there is a chance that they might 'recover', i.e., get reliable and credible information.
-The probability of such a recovery is controlled by γ, the recovery-chance setting in the model.
+setting in the model.
 At the same time, a person's 'recovery' does not mean they will never get infected again.
 An appropriate analogy would be that one single human can get scammed or fall victim of phishing attacks many times.
 Therefore, some nodes may get infected again (modeled by a return to the susceptible group), some may not.

-The probability of gaining this 'resistance' or 'immunity' is controlled by ρ, the gain-resistance-chance setting.
+setting.
 When a person becomes resistant, the links between them and their connections are darkened, since they are no longer possible vectors for spreading misinformation.
 Figure 1 shows a screenshot of the simulation in its final stage.

 As a result of feedback concerning the match between epidemiological models and the disinformation context in the SEN, we also modified the SIR model to allow for the potential that resistant individuals might actively resist the spread of disinformation triggering fact checks by connected infected agents with probability ψ.